jonnytest1/hibernateTS/README.md

 # hibernateTS
 typescript clone for hiberante/persistance API

-currently only support for mariadb dabases
+currently only support for mariadb databases

 set up with
 ```javascript